-It’s no wonder why so many people want to live Denver—the city offers year-round mild weather, gorgeous Rocky Mountain scenery, affordable housing, and an abundance of jobs in the tech industry.
+It’s no wonder why so many people want to move to Denver—the city offers year-round mild weather, gorgeous Rocky Mountain scenery, affordable housing, and an abundance of jobs in the tech industry.
 The Mile High City is one of the best places to live for outdoor recreation, thanks to its vast number of public parks and city trails, as well as its close proximity to top skiing destinations and Rocky Mountain National Park.
 Denver is also incredibly popular for foodies and craft beer lovers.
-In fact, Colorado’s capital has been recognized as one of the most exciting food cities in the U.S. and one of the best beer cities in America!
+In fact, Colorado’s capital has been recognized as one of the best foodie cities in America and one of the best beer cities in America!

 Things to Do in Denver

 See your favorite bands and artists at Red Rocks Amphitheater, an unforgettable outdoor concert venue.
 Visit the Denver Zoo to see everything from penguins and tigers to gorillas and bats.
 Become the ultimate sports fan by cheering on one of the city’s many professional teams: Denver Broncos (NFL), Denver Nuggets (NBA), Colorado Rockies (MLB), Colorado Avalanche (NHL), and Colorado Rapids (MLS).
 Spend an evening strolling through Larimer Square, a Denver hot spot for dining and nightlife.
 Schedule a tour to walk through Coors Brewery and see how this major brand makes its beer—and don’t forget to check out Denver’s local craft breweries like Wynkoop Brewing Company or Great Divide Brewing Company.
 Or hang out at Confluence Park, where you can go fishing, swimming, kayaking, and much more!

 - Home Price: $212,800 median purchase price; $898 median monthly rent

 - Crime Rate: Safer than 2% of U.S. cities